xiaowuc2/xiaowuc2.github./pages/posts/Have-you-heard-of-these-famous-unsolved-problems-in-mathematics.md

 import Image from 'next/image'

-## Visualizing these famous unsolved problems in mathematics (python)
+## Visualizing famous unsolved problems in mathematics (python)

+## 1. Collatz Conjecture

+myy work on visualizing this conjecture :
+- github :
+- youtube :
+- website :
+## 2. Goldbatch Conjecture

 > Every solution of a problem raises new unsolved problems.